gsa-oes/office-of-evaluation-sciences/pages/workwithus.md

 permalink: /workwithus/
 image: /assets/img/apply.jpg
 ---
-## Working with OES
+## Joining OES

 Our office is not currently accepting applications for our fellowship.
-To be notified of opportunities to join the team, or if you are interested in working with us as an Academic Affilitate (a researcher that partners with us on a specific project in your area of expertise) [please submit your contact information](https://goo.gl/forms/HZCoGs47qKnBImEO2).
+To be notified of opportunities to join the team, or if you are interested in serving as an Academic Affilitate (a researcher that partners with us on a specific project in your area of expertise) [please submit your contact information](https://goo.gl/forms/HZCoGs47qKnBImEO2).
 If you are interested in learning more about roles on the team and requirements of applicants, details are provided below.

+## Collaborating with OES

 If you work in the Federal government and are interested in collaborating with OES on a project at your agency, please email as at oes@gsa.gov and tell us more about your idea.
 We'll explore if the opportunity is a good fit for our skillset, and discuss the nuts and bolts of potentially setting up an inter-agency agreement.